 In 2017, they were invited by Stan Lai Sheng-chuan 赖声川, the biggest name in Chinese language theatre, to adapt Dim Sum Warriors into a musical.
 With music by Pulitzer Prize-winning composer Du Yun 杜韵, the musical premiered in Shanghai to rave reviews.

 In 2018, Dim Sum Warriors the Musical embarked on an epic tour of 25 major cities in China, reaching over 30,000 audience members.

 Witnessing the enthusiastic response of children to their characters and stories, Yen Yen and Colin decided to come out with a bilingual series for younger readers—Little Dim Sum Warriors 小小点心侠.

-Leveraging on Yen Yen’s education expertise and their cultural production experience, they then crafted an entire multimodal learning system around the Little Dim Sum Warriors—and came up with the Dim Sum Warriors Club.
+Leveraging on Yen Yen’s education expertise and their cultural production experience, they then crafted an entire multimodal learning system around the Little Dim Sum Warriors—and came up with the Dim Sum Warriors Learning System.

 Tailored to fulfill the OECD’s new PISA Global Competence framework, the learning system has also been certified for pedagogical quality by Education Alliance Finland, the world’s most thorough edtech impact verification service.
 Responses from parents, educators, experts and kids has also been overwhelmingly enthusiastic.
+In 2021, Dim Sum Warriors won the Merit Award and Most Popular Award at the inaugural Singapore Creator Awards.
 Yen Yen has now quit her tenured professorship to concentrate full-time on Dim Sum Warriors.